ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     and ... and functionn()
     ```

-    The `where` clause is optional and can be omitted from a `select` statement if there are no predicates to apply.
+    The `where` clause is optional and can be omitted from a `select` statement if no predicates exist to apply.

 ### Examples
 {: #aql-reference-examples-19}

 **Example 1: Filter out joined tuples by using a predicate in the WHERE clause**

-This example shows a `where` clause that finds only phrases that consist of valid first names that are followed within 0-1 characters by valid last names.
+This example shows a `where` clause that finds only phrases that consist of valid given names that are followed within 0-1 characters by valid surnames.

 ```
--- a view containing words that are valid first names create view FirstName as extract dictionary 'first.dict' on D.text as firstname from Document D;
+-- a view containing words that are valid given names create view FirstName as extract dictionary 'first.dict' on D.text as firstname from Document D;

--- a view containing words that are valid last names create view LastName as extract dictionary 'last.dict' on D.text as lastname from Document D;
+-- a view containing words that are valid surnames create view LastName as extract dictionary 'last.dict' on D.text as lastname from Document D;

--- a view containing phrases consisting of valid first names -- followed within 0-1 characters by valid last names. create view FullName as select * from
+-- a view containing phrases consisting of valid given names -- followed within 0-1 characters by valid surnames. create view FullName as select * from